 Cofsky’s work has also included efforts to increase awareness of the non-health factors and community conditions that influence health and well-being, including the RWJF Commission to Build a Healthier America, a national, independent, nonpartisan group of leaders established in 2008 to examine the many factors outside of medical care that influence health.
 She was also involved in the Foundation’s efforts to promote health impact assessments, which are evidence-based analyses that predict the health benefits and risks of proposed laws, regulations, programs, and projects that fall beyond traditional health and health care.

-Previously, Cofsky was the coordinator of community outreach and provider education for the Philadelphia Department of Public Health’s Immunization Program.
-She also served as a research assistant for the Children’s Defense Fund, the Children’s Safety Network at the Education Development Center in Washington, D.C., and as a an account executive with Dorland Global Health Communications in Philadelphia, and Project Bread and the Boston Greenspace Alliance in Boston.
+Before joining the Foundation, Cofsky was the coordinator of community outreach and provider education for the Philadelphia Department of Public Health’s Immunization Program.
+Other early career experiences included work at the Children’s Defense Fund, the Children’s Safety Network at the Education Development Center in Washington, D.C., Dorland Global Health Communications in Philadelphia, and Project Bread and the Boston Greenspace Alliance in Boston.

 Cofsky holds an MPH from the George Washington University School of Public Health and Health Services and a BA from Boston College.
-She spent her undergraduate winter breaks teaching in Belize and conducted independent research on land use and women’s rights in northeastern Brazil.
+She lives outside of Philadelphia with her husband, Jon, and their three boys, William, Samuel, and Jacob.